Pylons/pyramid/docs/narr/extending.rst

 - If you want to *override* configuration in the application, you *may* need to change the source code of the original application.

-  If the only source of trouble is the existence of ``@bfg_view`` decorators, you can just omit the ``<scan>`` directive in the application ZCML.
+  If the only source of trouble is the existence of :class:`repoze.bfg.view.bfg_view` decorators, you can just omit the ``<scan>`` directive in the application ZCML.
 This will cause the decorators to do nothing.
 At this point, you will need to convert all the configuration done in decorators into equivalent :term:`ZCML` and add that ZCML to an a separate Python package as described in :ref:`extending_the_application`.

   If the source of trouble is configuration done imperatively (perhaps in the function called during application startup), you'll need to